-Adding the right keywords will allow the right people to discover and use your templates.
+Adding the right tags will allow the right people to discover and use your templates.
 For example, if you've designed a menu, you want people actively looking for menus to find you.
-Adding the right keywords means you'll appear in searches, and also in the right categories.
+Doing this right means you're templates will appear in searches, and also in relevant categories.

-The first step is to add keywords that best describe your content.
+The first step is to add tags that best describe your content.
 If you're unsure where to start, look up similar templates in the gallery, right click a template and open it in a new tab.
-In the new window, you'll find a list of keywords plugged into the template, as shown below.
+In the new window, you'll find a list of tags plugged into the template, as shown below.

 The second step is finding a suitable category for the template.
 We don't offer categories for each and every kind of design.
 So adding menu to a category might be a no-brainer (add it to the menu category), but adding a flyer for an archery competition can be tricky.
 In this case, add the closest option available, which is the contests category.

 Text content should have clear hierarchies.
 The header should stand out the most, followed by a subheader and then a body of text.
 Headers, subheaders and content are decided based on urgency and importance, with headers carrying the most weight.

 The header text fonts, the presence of a sub header and body text varies greatly with the design you're creating.
 For example, in a sale flyer, the discount deal should be in the forefront as the header, followed by sale duration and venue as a subheader, and additional information as the body of text.